intel-analytics/ipex-llm/docker/bigdl-k8s/README.md

 3.Launch a k8s client container:

-Please note the two different containers: **client container** is for user to submit zoo jobs from here, since it contains all the required env and libs except hadoop/k8s configs; executor container is not need to create manually, which is scheduled by k8s at runtime.
+Please note the two different containers: **client container** is for user to submit bigdl jobs from here, since it contains all the required env and libs except hadoop/k8s configs; executor container is not need to create manually, which is scheduled by k8s at runtime.

 ```bash
 sudo docker run -itd --net=host \